Alternative titles for this job

 Physiotherapists help people regain movement and function after they have been affected by an injury, disability or health condition.
 They also give advice on how to prevent injuries.

 $58K-$86K per year

-Pay for physiotherapists varies depending on experience, type of work and employer.
+Pay for physiotherapists varies depending on experience and responsibilities.